LaihoE/DLAC/README.md

 model.predict_to_terminal(threshold=0.95)   # You can manually specify threshold, 0.95 by default
 ```
 ## Installation
-Windows
-Should be as easy as:
+Windows should be as easy as:
 ```python
 pip install DLAC
 ```